 One will have to look at the English position in this area as it will be seen below that English Admiralty Law was imported into Malaysia.
 Sea-borne trade reached its pinnacle circa the 19th century in England.
 By then certain practices had been developed by seafarers, which became part of the common law.
 Before 1852, all actions by claimants were “actions in personam”.
 This is no different from an ordinary action to recover debts.
 Since 1852, through the English Admiralty Court Acts in the 19th century, the “in rem” action coupled with the right to arrest was made available to claimants in certain circumstances, namely for non-payment of essential materials supplied or payment for towage services rendered to foreign vessels.
 As will be noted, the “in rem” action is the cornerstone of Admiralty Law.
 The “in rem” action was expanded in 1873-75 by the English Supreme Court of Judicature Acts and the right was next consolidated by the English Supreme Court of Judicature (Consolidation) Act 1925.
 This last-mentioned statute was replaced by the English 1956 Administration of Justice Act (AJA), which itself was replaced by the English Supreme Court Act of 1981 (SCA).
 The AJA gave recognition to the International Convention on the Arrest of Sea-going Ships, 1952.
 Much of the English Law was based on this Convention.
 The SCA then streamlined the law.

 It would suffice to say at this point that when the ship is arrested, it would eventually be sold and the proceeds used to satisfy the claim.
 However, this is not always the case as there would be prior claims which would be satisfied first.
 Sometimes it might be a situation of “using good money to recover bad money”.
 In fact, the ship may not necessarily be sold as the owner would through Protection and Indemnity Clubs (P&I Clubs) provide an undertaking to pay the judgement sum should the claim be subsequently proved.
 The other alternative securities are Bank Guarantees, Bonds, Sureties and the like.
 This almost always happens as the owner would need the ship to either move his goods around the world or let it out on hire, especially when charter rates are on the rise.
-When the owner provides security, the ship would be released and the “in rem” action would then turn into a “hybrid” action.
-The “in rem” action still exists as the cause of action against the “res” remains.
-For this reason, the “in rem” action is traditionally seen as procedural, that is, to make the owner come forward.
+When the owner provides security, the ship would be released and the “in rem” action would then turn into an “in personam” action.
+For this reason, the “in rem” action is seen as procedural, that is, to make the owner come forward.
 However, as mentioned earlier, if no owner or persons with interests in the ship appear, the action “in rem” would take its course culminating in the sale of the ship.
 An example of this situation is the recent sale of The Equanimity by the Malaysian High Court.

 - Admiralty Jurisdiction in Malaysia